-The amount of heat needed for the phase change process to take place is called the latent heat.
-This heat is absorbed (released) during solidification (melting) at a constant temperature for pure materials and over a temperature range for alloys.
-Inclusion of this process into the numerical models demands making modifications to heat transfer calculations.
-This is either done by adding the heat as a source term, like the works of Passandideh \cite{Pasandideh_96_2} and Voller \cite{Voller_87}, or by modifying heat capacity coefficient, as in the works of Thomas et al. \cite{Thomas_84}, Hsiao \cite{Hsiao_86}, and Dalhuijsen et al. \cite{Dalhuijsen_86}.
-Inclusion of latent heat in SPH formulation by modification of the heat capacity coefficient has been already performed in an study by Farrokhpanah et al. \cite{Farrokhpanah_16_3}.
-Addition of source term in energy formulation of SPH still remains an open topic.

-Common practice in previous studies is explicit inclusion of latent heat as a post processing step in solving energy equation, as in the works of Cleary et al. \cite{Cleary_98, Cleary_06}.
-This model has been applied to different studies such as casting \cite{Cleary_10} and droplet solidification \cite{Zhang_07,Zhang_08,Zhang_09}.
-As an alternative, Monaghan et al. \cite{Monaghan_05} suggested modeling solidification of pure and binary alloys using a stationary grid of ghost particles.
-The drawback of this procedure is the need for extra particles resulting in implementation difficulties.
+The amount of heat needed for the phase change process is called the latent heat.
+This heat is released (absorbed) during solidification (melting) at a constant temperature for pure materials, and over a temperature range for alloys.
+Including phase change into a numerical model requires modifying the heat transfer calculation either by adding the heat as a source term, as in Passandideh \cite{Pasandideh_96_2} and Voller \cite{Voller_87}, or by modifying the heat capacity coefficient, as in Thomas et al. \cite{Thomas_84}, Hsiao \cite{Hsiao_86}, and Dalhuijsen et al. \cite{Dalhuijsen_86}.
+These studies use Finite Volume and Finite Element models.
+The inclusion of latent heat in a SPH formulation, by modifying the heat capacity coefficient, was presented in \cite{Farrokhpanah_16_3}, but the addition of a source term implementation in an energy formulation of SPH has so far not been presented.
+Common practice in previous studies is the explicit inclusion of latent heat as a post-processing step after solving the energy equation, as in the works of Cleary et al. \cite{Cleary_98, Cleary_06}.
+This model has been applied to studies of casting \cite{Cleary_10} and droplet solidification \cite{Zhang_07,Zhang_08,Zhang_09}.
+As an alternative, Monaghan et al. \cite{Monaghan_05} suggested modeling the solidification of pure and binary alloys using a stationary grid of ghost particles.
+The drawback of this procedure is the need for extra particles, resulting in implementation difficulties.